theothersideofgod/resume/resume.md

 - The react native app plays the video and allows the user to collect body samples (finger prink) follow step according the video.
 - And monitor whether the user's operations are correct in real time through Twilio.
 - Use node express to build a backend database, mobile phone data and sampling results to a third party.
-- Develop a web portal.
+- Develop a landing page.
 - Use aws codepipeline for continuous integration.
 - Host to ecs and publish.